SaaS design trends for 2023

 Designing for micro-interactions means focusing on how to make things interactive.
 This is not about making new interfaces such as drag-and-drop functionality and so on; it's about how to present already existing functionalities in this form.

 This SaaS trend is all about using interactive elements and small doses of animation to add life to your website.
 Animation is important in web design because it can help bring life to static content and make it more engaging.
 It also helps users navigate through your website without getting distracted by other things on the page.

-Our Top 3 SaaS Website Designs for 2022
+Our top 3 SaaS website designs for 2023

-Last year we picked the top 8 SaaS landing pages that you might have missed.
-For 2022 we went for websites that are well-known.
+In the previous article we picked the top 8 SaaS landing pages that you might have missed.
+For 2023 we went for websites that are well-known.
 These three SaaS websites are hand-selected by the Merge team.
-We believe they are impeccably designed, and even though it's January, their designs will remain trendy throughout the rest of 2022 (and possibly longer).
+We believe they are impeccably designed, and even though it's January, their designs will remain trendy throughout the rest of 2023 (and possibly longer).

 MailChimp is an excellent SaaS website that's clean, bold, and easy to navigate.
 It uses a lot of white space, making it easy for users to focus on the content rather than be distracted by big design elements.

-- Clean SaaS website design that minimizes distractions
+- Is a clean SaaS website design that minimizes distractions

-- Fonts are tidy and bold for each heading/subheading
+- Has fonts that are tidy and bold for each heading/subheading

 - Flat, minimalistic design for easy navigation